youyanggu/covid19-forecast-hub-evaluation/README.md

 For simplicity purposes we will be comparing the [point forecast](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#type) to the truth data described above.
 The point forecast is almost always the mean or median estimate of the model.

-There are [more advanced](https://viterbi-web.usc.edu/~shaddin/cs699fa17/docs/GR07.pdf) ways of scoring forecasts that take advantage of [quantile estimates](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#quantile), but we will leave that as a future extension.
+There are [more advanced](https://arxiv.org/pdf/2005.12881.pdf) techniques for scoring forecasts that take advantage of [quantile estimates](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#quantile), but we will leave that as a future extension.

 ### US Evaluation